(Award available for year: Bachelor of Science)

 Transferable (key) skills

-Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:• demonstrating the ability to apply a broad range of aspects of the discipline;• work that draws on a wide variety of material;• the ability to evaluate and criticise received opinion;• demonstrating a broad knowledge base;
+Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:- demonstrating the ability to apply a broad range of aspects of biology;- work that draws on a wide variety of material;- the ability to evaluate and criticise received opinion;- evidence of an ability to conduct independent, in depth enquiry within biology;- work that is typically both evaluative and creative.